AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Obtain required authentication credentials

+Destination SDK uses the Adobe I/O gateway for authentication.
+To make API calls, you will need provide certain headers in your calls.
+Work with the Adobe Exchange team to set up authentication for you in [Adobe Developer Console](http://console.adobe.io/).

 Partners in the Destination SDK program are assigned a common IMS Organization ID and individual sandboxes.

-Destination SDK uses the Adobe I/O gateway for authentication.
-Ask the Adobe Exchange team to set up authentication for you in [Adobe Developer Console](http://console.adobe.io/).

-In order to successfully make calls to Platform endpoints, including Destination SDK, you are required to complete the authentication tutorial.
+In order to successfully make calls to Platform endpoints, including Destination SDK, you are required to complete the [authentication tutorial](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html).
 Completing the authentication tutorial provides the values for each of the required headers in Experience Platform API calls, as shown below:

 * `Authorization: Bearer {ACCESS_TOKEN}`
 * `x-api-key: {API_KEY}`